aiven/devportal/docs/tutorials/anomaly-detection.rst

    .. image:: /images/tutorials/anomaly-detection/kafka-messages-detail.png
       :alt: detail of the messages in the ``cpu_load_stats_real`` topic including both key and value in JSON format

-8. Click again on the **Fetch Messages** button to refresh the visualization with new messages,
+8. Click again on the **Fetch Messages** button to refresh the visualization with new messages.

 Create a basic anomaly detection pipeline with filtering
 --------------------------------------------------------